0xpr03/service-daemon/README.md

 - Service configuration (start command, parameters..) are not configurable from the web-interface, only via config files.
   This has some usability drawbacks but decreases the attack surface drastically.
 - You can disable stdin globally for a service.
-- It's written in rust, making it more resiliant to typical buffer overflows.

 ### Caveats